jdemarc/100-days-of-code/logs/log2.md

 ### Day 8, November 3, 2020

 **Today's Progress**: Worked on the basic algorithm scripting challenges.
-Completed "Find the Longest Word in a String", "Factorialize a Number", "Return Largest Number in Arrays",
+Completed "Find the Longest Word in a String", "Factorialize a Number", "Return Largest Number in Arrays", "Confirm the Ending",

 **Thoughts**: